devicons/devicon/CONTRIBUTING.md

                 "font": [ // here are the versions that will be used to create icons "original", // original is simple enough to be used as plain "plain-wordmark",
-                ]
+                  // note that the alias "plain" is not listed here.
+It must be listed in the `aliases` attribute ]
               },
               "color": "#F7A80D", // note the '#' character